curtainman/curtainman/README.md

-<h1>Hello</h1>

-I make things sometimes, mostly in Java, C#, ASP.NET, and JavaScript/TypeScript.
-You can check out some of the things I've posted publicly on my page.
+I am a computer science and mathematics student.
+I make things sometimes, mostly in Java, C#/ASP.NET, and JavaScript/TypeScript.

-Future employers, some code on here is absolute garbage.
-Newer projects in my private repos are somewhat better.
+Future employers: a lot of things on here are not recent, and a lot of things I do in my private repos are far better.